glupeksha/Thesis-Format/README.md

 # Thesis-Format
-Basic format for a thesis
+Latex template for writing a thesis.